Tubal pregnancy; Cervical pregnancy; Tubal ligation - ectopic pregnancy

 A pregnancy test and vaginal ultrasound will be done.

 Human chorionic gonadotropin (hCG) is a hormone that is produced during pregnancy.
 Checking the blood level of this hormone can detect pregnancy.

-Ectopic pregnancy is life threatening.
+Ectopic pregnancy may be life threatening.
 The pregnancy cannot continue to birth (term).
-The developing cells must be removed to save the mother's life.
+Effective treatment requires either medical treatment to end the pregnancy or surgical removal of the pregnancy.